 Inflatable kayaks are a bit like mountain bikes.
 You can buy a blinged-up piece of overweight junk with ‘full suspension’ from a superstore for under a hundred quid.
-Or, if you’re serious about your cycling fun you can buy something decent that’ll be a joy to own and ride.
+Or, if you’re serious about enjoying cycling you can buy something decent that’ll be a joy to own and ride.

 They don’t make crap hardshell kayaks or canoes as far as I know; perhaps it’s down to manufacturing costs and demand.
 But they sure make some ‘inexpensive’ IKs which leads to the assumption that all forms of inflatable watercraft are slow, floppy, over-wide pool toys little better than a lilo.
 That’s what I used to think until I actually tried one in Idaho back in 2004.
 As with owning a nice bike, a quality IK inspires you to go out and try new things.
-Below is my version of an ‘IK 101’.
+Below is my ‘IK 101’.

 is for an IK’s advantages over hardshells, including Sit On Tops (‘SoT’) and folders.
 IKs offer compact storage of course, as well as lightness in manhandling and ease of transportability in a car or on a train or plane or on your back (left).

-Most IKs are undecked and open and so, like canoes and SoTs, are easy to load up, get in or get back on from the water.
+Most IKs are undecked and open and so, like canoes and SoTs, are easy to load up, get in or remount from the water.
 And compared to a ‘skin on frame’ folder (see F) they’re more robust in terms of bashing into rocks and getting knocked about.
 You can lash an inflated IK straight onto a car roof without damage to either.
-Even when full of water, an IK can’t sink or get trapped in a hydraulic lock.
+And even when full of water, an IK can’t sink or get trapped in a hydraulic lock.

 is for self-bailing, the ability of an undecked boat to shed water through drain holes in the floor.
 It means in rough conditions a boat won’t swamp and need bailing with a pump or bucket, as I needed to do ever 20 minutes while crossing Shark Bay – left.
 Notice too that in the red IK below right, all the stuff is floating in the boat full of water following passing through the not so rough rapid at the back.